InteractiveAdvertisingBureau/USPrivacy/CCPA/USP API.md

 ## Introduction

-This document outlines technical mechanisms to support communication of U.S. Privacy signal.
-These signals contain information about disclosures made and choices selected by a user regarding consumer data privacy under U.S. Privacy regulation, and are documented in a separate U.S. Privacy String specification.
-Version 1 of this U.S. Privacy User Signal API specification only supports signals pertaining to the California Consumer Privacy Act (CCPA).
+The US Privacy API (USP API) is a lightweight API used to communicate signals represented in the US Privacy String, documented separately.

-This specification was created because Digital Properties need a scalable way to establish and persist U.S. Privacy signals.
-Additionally, downstream vendors need a reliable way to access U.S. Privacy signals when running within a Digital Property’s website or app.
+Initially prompted by regulation in the California Consumer Privacy Act (CCPA), the US Privacy String and this API were created to support compliance with the CCPA.
+As concern for consumer privacy grows, additional governance in the US may increase.
+The US Privacy String was designed for adding support for any future governance as needed.

-This document specifies a lightweight API that may be implemented by Digital Properties for web and mobile in-app to represent U.S. Privacy signals.
+The USP API is designed to help digital properties (web, in-app, or other media platforms) collect consumer privacy signals and communicate those signals created and stored in the US Privacy String.
+Parties that work with the digital property can then access these signals and react according to any applicable governance.

 ### License

-U.S. Privacy String and API technical specifications governed by the IAB Tech Lab is licensed under a Creative Commons Attribution 3.0 License.
+US Privacy String and API technical specifications governed by the IAB Tech Lab is licensed under a Creative Commons Attribution 3.0 License.
 To view a copy of this license, visit [creativecommons.org/licenses/by/3.0/](https://creativecommons.org/licenses/by/3.0/) or write to Creative Commons, 171 Second Street, Suite 300, San Francisco, CA 94105, USA.